jzy3d/panama-gl/README.md

 ### Generate OpenGL Java wrappers with JExtract

 This allows generating OpenGL Java Wrapper.
-The generated package is already in src/main/java so you don't need to do it, it is just a helper for adding wrappers for new platforms.
+The generated packages are already in `src/main/java` so you don't need to do it, it is just a helper for adding wrappers for new platforms.

 #### General pattern